 Create a template

-To get started, select 'Manage templates' from the drop-down in the top left corner of the Turtl dashboard.
+To get started, select 'Templates' from the drop-down in the top left corner of the Turtl dashboard.
 Please note that you can only access a list of templates if you have the Admin role.

 Then click “Create new” in the top right.

-Give your template a name and select a theme (where applicable).
+Give your template a name and select a theme (where applicable) under the 'Branding' drop down.
 Then select a language to be used on the user interface and click 'Create'.

-2. 'My company' templates are Docs that have been previously saved as templates or adaptations of a Doc template (select any existing template by using the scroll-bar on the right side or the search bar)
+'Company' templates are Docs that have been previously saved as templates or adaptations of a Doc template (select any existing template by using the scroll-bar on the right side or the search bar).

-3. Build a new template by clicking on ‘Start from scratch’
+Build a new template by clicking on ‘Start with a blank Doc’

 You can add templates to specific Workspaces which will mean certain templates will only be visible depending on what workspace you are creating from.

-To do this you need to go to Manage templates > Find your template > dropdown choose ‘Add to workspace’.
+To do this you need to go to 'Templates' > Find your template > choose from the dropdown ‘Add to workspace’.